Elbe Philharmonic Hall, Hamburg, Germany

-The new building portions will be clad with a grid-pattern of three-dimensional square openings.
-The sister warehouse building, the Kaispeicher B, will house the Peter Tamm International Maritime Museum.
-It will provide visitors with an insight into maritime history from all corners of the world.
+The new building portions have been arrayed with a grid-pattern of three-dimensional square openings.
+The sister warehouse building, the Kaispeicher B, houses the Peter Tamm International Maritime Museum.
+It provides visitors with an insight into maritime history from all corners of the world.

-The new building will be a resplendent glass body, whose surface is formed differently in certain sections.
+The new building is a resplendent glass body, whose surface is formed differently in certain sections.

 With its amber-coloured foyer, the inward-facing concert auditorium shimmers through the glass wall.
-A grid of white dots will also be printed on the facade to provide protection from the sun.
+A grid of white dots was printed on the facade to provide protection from the sun.

-The density of the grid will be individually calculated, with the aid of a computer, so that each room has appropriate protection, depending on its function and position.
+The density of the grid is individually calculated, with the aid of a computer, so that each room has appropriate protection, depending on its function and position.

 Hall dynamics for visitors and tourists

-Escalators will guide visitors through the Kaispeicher A and into an open plaza 37m up.
+Escalators guide the visitors through the Kaispeicher A and into an open plaza 37m up.
 The plaza is a freely accessible zone positioned like a radiant joint between the warehouse and the new building.
-From there, visitors will be able to enjoy a magnificent view over the port, the River Elbe and the city.
+From there, visitors are able to enjoy a magnificent view over the port, the River Elbe and the city.

-The plaza will form the heart of the Elbe Philharmonic Hall, as it will resemble a marketplace where visitors can meet.
-The outdoor terraces will offer a unique panorama with views of the city centre to the North, HafenCity to the east and the Elbe and the harbour to the south and west.
+The plaza forms the heart of the Elbe Philharmonic Hall, as it resembles a marketplace where visitors can meet.
+The outdoor terraces offer a unique panorama with views of the city centre to the North, HafenCity to the east and the Elbe and the harbour to the south and west.

-The plaza interior will be dominated by the curved ceiling with its varying geometrical shape.
-It will afford spectacular views of the city and the harbour.
+The plaza interior is dominated by the curved ceiling with its varying geometrical shape.
+It affords spectacular views of the city and the harbour.
 Deep recesses are part of the design of building above the plaza, offering varied views between the plaza and the different levels of the foyer.

-On the plaza itself, there will be a number of restaurants and bars, as well as entrances to the hotel lobby and residential complex.
-Sculptural staircases will lead to the foyers of the philharmonic hall.
+On the plaza itself, there are number of restaurants and bars, as well as entrances to the hotel lobby and residential complex.
+Sculptural staircases lead to the foyers of the philharmonic hall.

 Interior of the Elbe Philharmonic Hall

-Visitors will be able to reach the foyer of the large concert auditorium by passing through the staircase sculpture below the auditorium.
+Visitors are able to reach the foyer of the large concert auditorium by passing through the staircase sculpture below the auditorium.

 The foyer spreads out upwards to the façades and leads the visitor further and further into an unmistakable architectural landscape.
 A sweeping three-storey staircase leads up from the plaza to the level of the small auditorium, which is a completely separate area with its own infrastructure.

 Elbe Philharmonic Hall aims to be one of the best concert auditoriums in the world.
-It will be an outstanding venue for classical, jazz, pop, classical and world music.
+It is an outstanding venue for classical, jazz, pop, classical and world music.

-With approximately 2,150 seats, the large concert auditorium will take pride of place in the Elbe Philharmonic Hall.
+With approximately 2,150 seats, the large concert auditorium takes pride of place in the Elbe Philharmonic Hall.
 It will not follow the orthogonal concept of a so-called shoebox stage.

 The orchestra and conductor are situated in the centre and the audience seating sections rise up in interlocking irregular terraces to form a steep-sided cauldron.
-Light will be reflected from the bright surfaces.
+Light is reflected from the bright surfaces.
 The reflector in the sharply pointed ceiling is a striking feature.
-It will ensure outstanding acoustics and is also part of the lighting system.
+It ensures outstanding acoustics and is also part of the lighting system.

 Auditorium acoustics and new waterfront environment of HafenCity